DiamondGotCat/DGC-Epoch/README.md

 1. Measure the number of milliseconds since January 1, 2000 (UTC)
 2. Convert to binary

+## About LICENSE
+MicroTime is licensed under the MIT License, but no copyright notice is required if you are only using MicroTime to display time.

 ## Versions

 ### MicroTime 48 - [Demo](https://kamu.jp/microtime/48/)